Cauliflower Millet Cheddar Bake

 3. Roast cauliflower for 20-25 minutes until golden and tender, flipping once halfway through.

 4. Meanwhile, toast the millet in a dry saucepan over medium heat for 2-3 minutes until fragrant and slightly golden.
-This improves the nutty flavor significantly.

 5. Add vegetable broth to the toasted millet, bring to a boil, reduce heat and simmer covered for 15-18 minutes until fluffy.
 Remove from heat and let rest 5 minutes with the lid on.